 Call Albany ENT & Allergy Services at (518) 701-2085 for more information or to schedule an appointment.

 Tinnitus can manifest as an acute symptom lasting just a few days, or a chronic or recurring symptom lasting weeks, months or years.
 It is often described as a ringing in the ears, but is also reported to sound like hissing, buzzing, roaring, sizzling, clicking or other noise.
-If you’re one of the five percent…Read More
+If your quality of life is affected…Read More

 There is no known cure for tinnitus unless its underlying cause can be identified and treated.
-In recent years, however, audiologists have developed some outstanding tinnitus treatment programs and methods to help patients with chronic tinnitus.
+Over the past three decades, hearing scientists have developed some outstanding tinnitus treatment programs and methods to help patients with chronic tinnitus.
 Tinnitus retraining therapy (TRT) is one of our clinic’s highest recommended treatment plans.
-TRT centers around tinnitus counseling, which…Read More
+TRT centers around sound…Read More

 There is no universal cure for tinnitus, but there are treatments that make it less of a distraction.
 Because tinnitus is a side effect of an underlying condition, identifying the problem may lead to a medical or surgical solution.
 The cure rates for pulsatile tinnitus are quite high once the problem has been identified.
 Unfortunately,…Read More